Smoked Prime Rib

 After you place it on the grill, about the only thing that you might have to do is rotate the meat once or twice during cooking, and replace the wood chips about 1/2 way through.

-Because the meat didn't smoke for 6 - 12 hours, at 225 degrees I didn't get the smoke flavor buried deep in the meat.
+Because the prime rib didn't smoke for 6 - 12 hours, at 225 degrees I didn't get the smoke flavor buried deep in the meat.
 This ended up to be a good idea, because I think that we would have gotten tired of the taste if it was only the hickory smoke.
 Instead, the smoke settled into the outer 3'4" of meat, and was a nice surprise as you got to that part of your slice of meat.
 This ended up a great alternative to cooking a roast in the oven.

 1. Soak the Chips the morning you plan on cooking the roast.